cj-wong/Caltab/README.md

 Want to record event duration from your *[Google Calendar][GCAL]* calendar into a *[Google Sheets][GSHEETS]* spreadsheet?
 This project has you covered: it automates the process for you!
 Each tracked event can be recorded into a spreadsheet containing a sheet with the same name.
 Aliases can be added per event as necessary.

+Although you can run the project manually, I highly recommend using an automation system like `cron` and running once a day at a specific time.

 ## Requirements

 This code is designed around the following: